 After Dr. McKeough’s father passed away, he took his fathers position as a Trustee on the Chatham Public School Board.
 Dr. McKeough held this position until 1909.
 Dr. McKeough was also a member of the Ontario Medical Association (O.M.A.).
 He was appointed Vice-President of the O.M.A. in 1891.
 Dr. McKeough was appointed as a Coroner for Kent County in 1896.
 He was a member of the Canadian Medical Association and acted as Secretary.
 He contributed many papers on medical and surgical topics.
 Dr. McKeough was a member of Park Street United Church and the Independent Order Of Foresters (I.O.O.F.).

 During World War I, Dr. McKeough served in England.
 He was commissioned as a Major with the Canadian Army in 1916.
 Dr. McKeough, was now approximately 60 years old.
 Dr. McKeough retired in December of 1920.
-In his retirement he enjoyed and studied the flowers and birds on his beautiful lakefront property.
+In his retirement he enjoyed and studied the flowers and birds on his beautiful lakefront property which was known as Erie Manor (Cedar Springs).

-Dr. McKeough died on the 1st of October, 1931 at his residence, which was known as Erie Manor in Cedar Springs.
+Dr. McKeough died at his residence, on the 1st of October, 1931.
 Mrs. McKeough died in September of 1953.
 Dr. and Mrs. McKeough are buried at Maple Leaf Cemetery in Chatham.

 *Dr. McKeough is also featured on the Gathering Our Heroes website.